 - you already have a child with a heart condition

-During your follow-up appointment, the cardiologist should explain the results to you, answer any questions you might have, and refer you to the appropriate resources and specialists to treat your child’s condition.
+During your follow-up appointment, your doctor will explain the results to you, answer any questions you might have, and refer you to any appropriate resources or specialists needed to treat your unborn child’s condition.

-However, once you know what is wrong, you can better manage your pregnancy and be prepared for when the baby is born.
-In some cases, information from this test can help you and your doctor plan any treatments that may need to happen after delivery, such as correctional surgery.
+Abnormal results from a fetal echocardiography can be inconclusive or require that you get more testing to figure out what might be wrong.
+Once a diagnosis is determined, you can better manage your pregnancy and prepare for delivery.
+Information from this test will help you and your doctor plan any treatments that may need to happen after delivery, such as correctional surgery.
 You can also get the support and counseling you need to make good decisions for the remainder of your pregnancy.